lewoudar/scalpel/docs/selenium-spider.md

 def parse(_, response: StaticResponse) -> None:
     response.xpath('//p')
     response.follow('/page/2')  # not good
-    # the reason is that for now scalpel cannot guaranteed that the next line will be completed on the page you expected
+    # the reason is that for now scalpel cannot guaranteed that the next line
+    # will be executed on the page you expected
     response.xpath('//div')
 ```